eviltester/observatron/README.md

 # Versions

+- 0.96 more events and sidebar
+   - notes:
+     - removed notes input box and added page and sidebar and dev tools extension
+     - add notes screen shows when adhoc "take note" used from context menu
+     - sidebar can be shown from context menu - useful when you want to see which element you are screenshotting
+     - devtools tab - useful when you want to do more manual note tracking for general testing
+   - enabled domain
+     - automated event generation and screenshots is only enabled for the domain that you start the observatron on
+     - manual events can be created using notes for any domain without switching on the observatron
+  - element screenshots
+    - when creating a note, can select an element in the dev tools element view and output a screenshot of 'just the element' with the note.
+    - required adding scripting permission
+  - more event capture
+    - mutation
+    - click
+    - input
 - 0.95 updated to manifest v3 and added much more error handling - 20251222
 - 0.92 initial version